-What is Knee deformity?
+What is Knee Deformity?

 The knee deformity occurs because of the difference in growth of both the sides of the knee joint, which means that if there is more growth in bones around the knee joint on the inner side, the leg will bend inward or outward causing bow legs or knock knees respectively.
-This can happen in case of traumatic injury, metabolic disorders like rickets, dysplasias, physical injuries.
+This can happen in case of traumatic injury, metabolic disorders like rickets, dysplasia, physical injuries.
 The children need to be reviewed periodically to make sure that the deformity does not recur.

-What is knock knees?
+What is Knock Knees?